Skip to Main Content

 Practices:

-Academic dishonesty includes, but is not limited to, cheating on a quiz, test or examination; plagiarizing material for a paper, report, or presentation; falsifying or fabricating materials for a paper or presentation; using materials in papers, projects, and presentations that violate fair-use, piracy, and copyright laws; and, materially cooperating or assisting in the academic dishonesty of another.
+Academic dishonesty includes, but is not limited to, cheating on a quiz, test or examination; plagiarizing material for a paper, report, or presentation; falsifying or fabricating materials for a paper or presentation; using materials in papers, projects, and presentations that violate fair-use, piracy, and copyright laws; submitting work that was not created by the student, in whole or in part (including AI-generated content), without disclosing the source of authorship; and, materially cooperating or assisting in the academic dishonesty of another.

 Plagiarism of ideas is difficult for some students to recognize.
 A student who is uncertain about plagiarism ought to consult the most recent edition of Kate L. Turabian’s A Manual for Writers or the Eugene Maly Library guide to plagiarism found at http://library.athenaeum.edu.
 If doubts persist about what constitutes academic dishonesty, students are advised to consult with the library staff or the instructor of the course.